- Travel and Places

 Things to See and Do in Puerto de la Cruz

-There are several events held in the town each year.
-'El Carnivale' is held each year around the time of Ash Wednesday.
+There are several events held in the town and the town has visitor attractions which draw many tourists each year.
+'El Carnivale' is organized each year around the time of Ash Wednesday.
 Just before is a local 'Sardine festival' where a large sardine sculpture is paraded through the town before a ceremonial burial during the week of the carnival.
 In the main 'Carnevale', there are a number of floats and local participants join the parade in costume with much music and dancing accompanying.
 A few of the participants try to be more outrageous in a humorous way, much to the delight of the parade's audience.
 It is a colorful experience to view the festivities with the friendly crowd, not least because of their sense of community.

 In July there is a water festival, 'El Embarcacion de la Virgen Carmen', where much water is thrown about.